Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Removed ResetFeedback as not necessary (pinkimo)

-- Changed Enable Rumble to select Force Feedback or Rumble and never both to avoid issues with conflicting effects (read below for details if using ini directly)

 - Replaced code for ShowButtonNumbersForSetup & ShowAxisForSetup if not using GUI to use every button/axis available

 - Updated SDL2 from 2.0.5 to 2.0.9 to match Teknoparrot (Delete SDL22.dll if leftover from old release in any teknoparrot folders)